crazy2be/buildblast/README.md

 Scene Population
 ------------------
-- Scene is populated by calling add on a THREE.Mesh.
+- Scene is populated by calling add on a THREE.Mesh(geometry, CHUNK_MATERIAL).
-- Three.Mesh is created with a geometry and a THREE.MeshBasicMaterial (or any Material type).
+- THREE.Mesh is created with a geometry and a THREE.MeshBasicMaterial (or any Material type).
 - A geometry is simple an object with a .offsets and .attributes.
 - .offsets is in the form: